nickbartram/climate_agriculture_impact/README.md

 ## Introduction

 This project analyzes real-world climate, agriculture, CO₂ emission, and healthy diet datasets.
-The project looks to visualize and explore these datasets in concise and informative streamlit app.
+The project looks to visualize and explore these datasets in concise and informative Streamlit app.

 This app (climate-app) will be hosted on Google Cloud Run here: